 DTH On Demand Presents: John Henry

 Watch the full-length online premiere of Arthur Mitchell’s John Henry, hosted by DTH Artistic Director Virginia Johnson.
-The ballet will be available for viewing at stageaccess.com until 11:59pm ET on Friday, February 19.
+The ballet was available for viewing at stageaccess.com until 11:59pm ET on Friday, February 19.

 Created by Dance Theatre of Harlem Resident Choreographer Robert Garland for the Company, New Bach was first performed in September 2001, immediately after 9/11.
 The style of neoclassical ballet created by George Balanchine and cultivated at Dance Theatre of Harlem by Co-founder Arthur Mitchell is at the center and essence of New Bach.
 It is a supreme expression of Garland’s tongue in cheek description, “post-modern-urban neoclassicism,” infusing popular vernacular dance and Africanist influences within a framework of George Balanchine’s neoclassical ballet influences.

 New Bach Schedule of Events

 Company Artist Alexandra Hutchinson would describe New Bach as energetic, elegant, and the epitome of excellence.
 Join her for a conversation with Resident Choreographer Robert Garland about his joyous ballet.
 Please enjoy the replay of this program on YouTube and Facebook.

 Friday, February 19 at 8pm ET